Tuesday, June 30, 2009

 Now available: 40 Days & Lion Hunt!

-And the animals came, two by two,
+And the animal came, two by two,

-It was a couples only cruise,
+It was a couples only cruise

 What else could they do?